Make-School-Labs/Git-Team-Workflow-Lab/Script.md

 ## Plot

-George woke to the sound of traffic, the sky was gray.
+Sky woke to the sound of traffic, the sky was gray.
 After his typical breakfast of toast and an egge he left for school.
 Normally George would have walked down Bleaker streat, but today there was construction and he decided to take Flanders behind the zoo.